Jerry Springer: Acting

 Springer appeared in an episode of Married... with Children as the host of a talk show called The Masculine Feminist, in which he advocated for women getting the men's bowling night and eventually taking over at a bowling alley.
 Al Bundy and his friends tie Springer to a chair and take over his show with a stripper who jumps up and down for the crowd's delight.

 Springer starred in the 1998 film Ringmaster as a talk show host largely based on himself, though named "Jerry Farrelly".
 Ringmaster offers a behind-the-scenes look at would-be guests who apply to a Springer-like show.
 The same year, Springer also released an unrelated autobiography named Ringmaster.
 He quipped, "I can only think of one title a year."

-Four years later, Springer appeared in Brad Paisley's music video "I'm Gonna Miss Her (The Fishin' Song)" where the host is trying to stop a fight between men who like to fish and the wives who do not.
+Four years later, Springer appeared in Brad Paisley's music video for "I'm Gonna Miss Her (The Fishin' Song)" where the host is trying to stop a fight between men who like to fish and the wives who do not.
 Springer's section was titled "My Husband Left Me for a Fish."
 The song hit number one on the country charts in July 2002; it won CMA Video of the Year three months later.

 In 2004, he played the US president in The Defender, directed by Dolph Lundgren.

-In June 2012, he appeared in Chicago at the Cambridge Theatre London as Billy Flynn for a short period of time, starring alongside Aoife Mulholland and Leigh Zimmerman.
+In June 2012, he appeared in the musical Chicago at the Cambridge Theatre London as Billy Flynn for a short period of time, starring alongside Aoife Mulholland and Leigh Zimmerman.

 He had a cameo appearance as himself in episode 2 of the Netflix show Happy!.

 In 1996, he appeared on an episode of the ninth season of Roseanne and on The X-Files episode "The Post-Modern Prometheus".

+In 1997, Springer appeared on an episode of the first season of The Steve Harvey Show, playing himself waiting at the airport alongside Harvey's character and his students.

-In 1998, he voiced a cartoon version of himself in the "Starship Poopers" segment of The Simpsons Halloween episode, Treehouse of Horror IX.
-That same year, he appeared as himself on an episode of The Wayans Bros..
-In 1999, he appeared in the episode "Mrs. Kraft" of the third season of Sabrina the Teenage Witch with his talk show.
-That same year, he was in an episode of Space Ghost Coast to Coast.
-He made a cameo appearance in Austin Powers: The Spy Who Shagged Me (1999) as himself during an episode of his show featuring Dr. Evil and his estranged son Scott Evil.
+In 1998, he voiced a cartoon version of himself in the "Starship Poopers" segment of The Simpsons episode "Treehouse of Horror IX".
+That same year, he appeared as himself on an episode of The Wayans Bros.

+In 1999, he appeared in the episode "Mrs. Kraft" of the third season of Sabrina the Teenage Witch.
+That same year, he appeared on an episode of the animated parody talk show Space Ghost Coast to Coast.
+He made a cameo appearance in Austin Powers: The Spy Who Shagged Me (1999) as himself, in a fictional episode of his show featuring Dr. Evil and his estranged son Scott.